-19. All raceways shall be supported adequately by malleable iron pipe clamps or other approved methods.
+- 19. All raceways shall be supported adequately by malleable iron pipe clamps or other approved methods.
 In exterior or wet locations, supports shall allow not less than 1/4 in. air space between raceway and wall.
 Firmly fasten raceway within 3 ft. of each outlet box, junction box, cabinet or fitting.
-The following table lists maximum spacing between conditions, strength of supporting members, etc.
+The following table lists maximum spacing between conditions, strength of supporting members, etc. - 20.
+Furnish and install such supports at no additional cost to owner.